tumblr/Graywater/README.md

 ### Lazy Loading Binders

-Normally, when an item is added to the adapter, the corresponding an `ItemBinder` is loaded as well as all the necessary `Binder` classes.
+Normally, when an item is added to the adapter, the corresponding `ItemBinder` is loaded as well as all the necessary `Binder` classes.

 ```
  Binders             ItemBinders                Items             Screen